Before You Ring in the Lunar New Year, Check Out Our Dos and Don’ts

 Eat lucky foods

 Food is as central to Lunar New Year celebrations as it is to any holiday.
-The most important meal of the year is the Spring Festival Dinner, held on Lunar New Year’s Eve, and dishes associated with good luck, such as dumplings, rice cakes, fish, dates, and Mandarin oranges, are served.
+The most important meal of the year in China is the Spring Festival Dinner, held on Lunar New Year’s Eve, and dishes associated with good luck, such as dumplings, rice cakes, fish, dates, and Mandarin oranges, are served.
 In Korea, families ususally prepare tteokguk (rice cake soup), jeon (Korean pancakes), and many side dishes to celebrate the start of the new year.
 In Vietnam, in addition to sticky rice cake, Canh khổ qua dồn thịt (stuffed bitter melon soup) is considered a signature Lunar New Year dish.

 Hand out, and receive, red envelopes

 Lunar New Year is beloved by children in China.
 In addition to the tantalizing food and fun activities, during the holiday senior family members hand out red envelopes containing money to younger members, representing good wishes for the year ahead.
 In some parts of China, married couples are supposed to send red envelopes to their single friends.

 Don’t clean on the first day of Lunar New Year